from The Ep[is]odes: a reformulation of Horace

 To remain and be loved, always pay what is asked.
 So says Apollo and his sister Diana, queen of the woods.
 The oracles warned against options for girls, boys who engage the gods.
 Today, though, we sing the songs of seven hills.
 The sun is chariot-bright, the day carefree with the promise to hide us from each other when we cannot see.
 But see more now.
 See the goddess who protects mothers, known by so many names beyond Genitalia.
 See the Senate that passes laws to protect their wedlock to men and bear more groping children.
 See them declare eleven million songs and games.
 Then the favorable decision of skies lit with fire, nights bright as days, days that become years without sleep.
 Really, what is Fate but a destination, a promise of doom?
 Those who have completed the invasion now guard what was once a well-established border.
 The terms are fixed, the deeds past.
 Let us ask for fruits and flocks, a crown of cereal, water for our fetuses, winds to shake loose the seed.
 For you, Apollo, we humbly conceal the boys who will be our weapons.
 For you, horned Diana, the girls.
 If Rome was once your corporation, and that survivor Aeneas its first leader, then give us—like him—more than we’ve abandoned.
 Tame the young.
 Relieve the old.
 Release your subsidies, your glory.
 We, his descendents, offer the blood of white cows.
 In exchange, give us soft enemies whose bodies will lie smooth on the ground.
 We live in a time where the old cities, the Indians, and the wandering tribes fear us.
 On land and sea, they look to us, seeking answers.
 But the classic virtues have neglected us.
 Faith and peace, hope and honor must dare to return.
 Oh, how we wish they would and bring their overflowing horns.

-give us devices to relieve our bodies exhausted by the art of the frame.
+May you, Apollo the prophetgive us devices to relieve our bodies exhausted by the art of the frame.
 If you favor our altars and our business as you favored Rome’s, remember another time is always more than a hundred years.

-give us friends to put promises in our ears.
+And may you, Diana, who holds tenure over lands in and beyond the border, as is your rightgive us friends to put promises in our ears.
 And to you both, and all the gods, we hope for a certain home and for someone to teach us how to praise.

 vii.